Automated Teller Machine

 test_atm.pyin the editorI add the first failing test to

-test_atm.py1import unittest 2 3 4class TestATM(unittest.TestCase): 5 6 def test_failure(self): 7 self.assertFalse(True)I make a requirements file for the Python packages I need, in the terminal
+test_atm.py1import unittest 2 3 4class TestATM(unittest.TestCase): 5 6 def test_failure(self): 7 self.assertFalse(True)I go back to the terminal to make a requirements file for the Python packages I need

 I install the Python packages that I wrote in the requirements file